FAST UNCONTESTED DIVORCE

 If after to speaking with us, you decide to use our firm, the next step will be to make a down payment of $300.
 Most people pay an online invoice or by providing the credit card information over the phone.
 There is no reason to come in to make the payment.
 If you prefer, you can visit the office and pay by cash.

 Fees for an uncontested divorce for Guam residents are normally $750, plus court filing fees.
 Court filing fees are $320 for a total of $1020.
 You will pay the balance of $770 after we have finalized the papers and they are ready for filing.
 If you do not go forward with the divorce, you will never need to pay the balance.

-Once the $300 down payment is made, in one business day we will prepare and email to you, all the documents necessary to complete your divorce.
+Once the $300 down payment is made, in 1 to 2 business days we will prepare and email to you, all the documents necessary to complete your divorce.
 They will be ready for signature, unless you feel changes or revisions are needed.
 For $100 extra, will return the papers to you the same day

 Your spouse must sign a “consent to divorce and jurisdiction” form.
 The form will be part of the papers that we email to you.
 This form must be notarized by a U.S. notary public.
 If your spouse is in Guam, he/she can sign the documents in our office, with no charge for the notary service.

 Notary publics can also be found at the court, in many law offices, insurance agencies, and on Guam’s 2 military bases.
 Outside the United States, the forms may be notarized by an official in a U.S. Embassy or consulate office, or other U.S. recognized notary public.
 Acceptable notaries can often be found on U.S. military installations abroad.